Lindenwood visits Robinson and Little Rock - WTOP News

 Little Rock, Arkansas; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Little Rock takes on the Lindenwood Lions after Khalen Robinson scored 20 points in Little Rock’s 77-75 victory against the Southern Indiana Screaming Eagles.
+BOTTOM LINE: Little Rock plays the Lindenwood Lions after Khalen Robinson scored 20 points in Little Rock’s 77-75 victory against the Southern Indiana Screaming Eagles.

-The Trojans are 7-4 on their home court.
-Little Rock is 2-2 in games decided by less than 4 points.
+The Trojans are 7-4 in home games.
+Little Rock is 2-2 in games decided by 3 points or fewer.

-The Lions are 1-5 in conference games.
-Lindenwood has a 4-9 record in games decided by at least 10 points.
+The Lions are 1-5 against OVC opponents.
+Lindenwood gives up 72.1 points to opponents while being outscored by 5.9 points per game.

-Little Rock averages 79.6 points, 7.5 more per game than the 72.1 Lindenwood gives up.
-Lindenwood averages 4.6 made 3-pointers per game this season, 2.7 fewer made shots on average than the 7.3 per game Little Rock allows.
+Little Rock is shooting 45.2% from the field this season, 0.8 percentage points higher than the 44.4% Lindenwood allows to opponents.
+Lindenwood averages 4.6 made 3-pointers per game this season, 2.7 fewer made shots on average than the 7.3 per game Little Rock gives up.

-The Trojans and Lions match up Thursday for the first time in conference play this season.

 TOP PERFORMERS: Jamir Chaplin is shooting 58.7% and averaging 16.8 points for the Trojans.
 Bradley Douglas is averaging 2.0 made 3-pointers over the last 10 games for Little Rock.

-Keith Haymon averages 1.4 made 3-pointers per game for the Lions, scoring 6.2 points while shooting 29.1% from beyond the arc.
-Keenon Cole is averaging 20.6 points and 6.6 rebounds over the past 10 games for Lindenwood.
+Darius Beane is averaging 12.5 points for the Lions.
+Keenon Cole is averaging 20.6 points and 6.6 rebounds while shooting 46.3% over the past 10 games for Lindenwood.

 LAST 10 GAMES: Trojans: 5-5, averaging 78.9 points, 36.1 rebounds, 14.3 assists, 5.4 steals and 4.8 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 81.2 points per game.